About Marion Park Lewis

 She was instrumental in establishing and promoting numerous arts organizations in the Shenandoah Valley and was the first person from the Winchester area to be appointed to the Virginia Commission of Arts and Humanities, on which she served from 1971-1979.
 During that time she instigated the formation of the Shenandoah Arts Council and was instrumental in getting funds from Frederick County that were matched by the Virginia Commission for the Arts for it.
 She was instrumental in obtaining funding and recognition for other arts organizations, such as Wayside Foundation for the Arts, the Bluemont Concert Series, the Handley Library, the Shenandoah Music Festival and Shenandoah College and Conservatory, now Shenandoah University.

 In 1992, Mrs. Lewis established the Marion Park Lewis Foundation for the Arts to nurture the development of local artists.
 That first year, $5,000 was distributed.
-In 2018, $160,000 was available to artists and to non-profit organizations dedicated to arts education.
+In 2023, more than $176,000 was available to artists and to non-profit organizations dedicated to arts education.

 The Foundation carries on Mrs. Lewis’ commitment to the arts with a Board of Directors made up of her family members.
 An independent Review Panel with representatives from the various arts disciplines conducts the work of the Foundation by reviewing applications and making the grant decisions.